wp-plugins/slider-image/readme.txt

 * Video Slider - YouTube & Vimeo slides
 * Posts Slider (content slider)
 * 15 different Navigation buttons
-* 9 different positions for Slider Title and Description
+* 9 different positions for Slider Title and Description within image
-* Ability to change text and description colours of Slider Title and Description easily
+* Ability to change colors of title and description on image
-* Ability to change font size of Slider Title and Description
+* Ability to change font size of Slider Title and Description on image
 * Full Design Management
 * Support upon request in 24 hours